-The general problem we are interested in is that our current technologies do not support the actual working practices of light-weight distributed groups not subject to strict restrictions, rigid controls, and formal procedures. (e.g., Romero, McEwan, & Greenberg, 2007).
+The general problem we are interested in is that our current technologies do not support the actual working practices of light-weight distributed groups whose members are not subject to strict restrictions, rigid controls, and formal procedures. (e.g., [15]).
 To address this problem, we created a new system called Come Together (CT).
 CT requirements are grounded in the Locales framework.
 Its particular design is loosely modeled after the best of Instant Messengers and Community Bar, but adds the following design criteria to address their limitations.

-- 1. People should be able to easily create locales (places) and allow others to spontaneously join and leave the locale in a very light-weight manner.
-To achieve this, a Console presents, in a manner similar to a buddy list, all people and artifacts as media items, and places.
-Place creation is as simple as functon dragging selected media items of people and artifacts from the console into close proximity on the desktop, where a place is automatically formed around them.
-Of special note is that media items of both artifacts and people are treated equally in terms of how they are presented to a user, and in the interaction techniques people use to manipulate them. - 2.
-People should be able to easily incorporate existing or new artifacts into places.
+1. People should be able to easily create locales (places) and allow others to spontaneously join and leave the locale in a very light-weight manner.
+To achieve this, a CT Console presents, in a manner similar to a buddy list, all people and artifacts as media items, and places.
+Place creation is simply done by dragging selected media items of people and artifacts from the console into close proximity on the desktop: a place is then automatically formed around them.
+Of special note is that media items of both artifacts and people are treated equally in terms of how they are presented to a user, and in the interaction techniques people use to manipulate them.

+- People should be able to easily incorporate existing or new artifacts into places.
 To achieve this, we let people create an artifact as a media item both outside and inside of places, where they can bring that media item into other places simply by dropping it in there. - 3.
 People should be able to adjust their involvement in a place (i.e., their center/periphery relationship) which in turn changes the awareness they receive.
-To achieve this, we incorporate the drill-down approach of the Community Bar to let people explore items of interest, and a multi-tiered method of letting people adjust the size and contents of places and media items within them.
+To achieve this, we adapt the sidebar approach of the Community Bar to create a multitiered method of viewing media items within a place.
+We also add different configurations of places, each tailored to different levels of participant involvement.